Wassey16/Digital_product_school_Ai_challange/README.md

 ### Acknowledgments
 1. Digital Product School for the challenge
 2. XGBoost Documentation for model insights
-3. Heroku for hosting the application
+3. HuggingFace for hosting the application